mstermigol/Sound/README.md

 Sound is a music player UI.

-## 🎛️ Features

-- Download music.
-- Create and organize playlists.
-- View your songs.

 ## 🔍 Preview

 Here is an image of the advances made in the Sound project: